Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/01_Building-Soft-Skills-for-Impact.md

 **Ice Breaker:**

 - Through this exercise, the instructor helps learners to Identify the use of soft skills to promote Open Science (OS) practices through tailored arguments and strategies, recognise and address resistance in professional interactions, develop active listening, empathy, and constructive responses to challenges.
 - For example: For the stakeholder that argues that using a DMP is useless.
-The instructor can prepare arguments in favour of developing/using a DMP or use the video (Resource 1).
+The instructor can prepare arguments in favour of developing/using a DMP or use the video (Resource&nbsp;1).

 **Brainstorm:**